The Average Monthly Mortgage Payment in the UK (2026)

 When the Bank of England raises interest rates and when the average UK house price changes, these are things that you have little control over.

-However, there are still factors where you do have control and where you can bring your mortgage costs down.
+However, there are still factors where you do have control and where you can bring your mortgage costs down, including overpaying to pay off your mortgage years early.
 Let’s take a look:

 Interest-only mortgages to bring down your monthly repayment